missjody/workportfolio/sitoverherewhileitestsomething/README.md

 ### Todos

-* Check for broken links with the update

 * Update Rahul's code to remove outdated jquery
     * switch from init.js to react hook
     * fix nav bar visibility